top of page

 2. Cook Simply

 One-pan roasted vegetables, quick salads, and grain bowls are staples of Mediterranean kitchens.
-No need for complex recipes.
+There’s no need for complex recipes.

 3. Think Seasonal